 - I will only use my Trust/Academy email address for work-related communications. - I will ensure all messages are written carefully and politely (emails can be forwarded to unintended readers) and will secure any emails or password protect any email attachments which contain personal information. - Academy staff I will never use a personal phone to contact pupils and only if directed to/with my number blocked, to contact parents.
-I will not communicate with parents directly via my school email address - all such communication must be through the official Academy contact email address. - Academy staff I realise that I am putting myself at risk of misinterpretation and allegation should I contact pupils via any systems other than Academy provided ones.
-I will not use any non-Academy online technologies to communicate with pupils. - I understand the value of setting my 'Privacy' settings appropriately on any social networking site and not stating my place of work this will help to prevent unacceptable 'friendship' requests. - I will not accept or request the 'friendship' of pupils. - I will not risk bringing the Trust/my Academy into disrepute by 'discussing any aspect of my work or by making any Trust/Academy related comments or references' online (or by any means to non-Academy personnel, to ensure others do not do the same) other than (as delegated) via official Trust/Academy web presence agreed protocols.
+Emails to parents must be sent from a staff member's Trust email address, be professional and related to school matters only plus only sent between 8am and 6pm on days when a school is open to pupils.
+Secondary phase pupils school email addresses may be emailed under the same terms. - Academy staff I realise that I am putting myself at risk of misinterpretation and allegation should I contact pupils via any systems other than Academy provided ones.
+I will not use any non-Academy online technologies to communicate with pupils. - I understand the value of setting my 'Privacy' settings appropriately on any social networking site and not stating my place of work this will help to prevent unacceptable 'friendship' requests. - I will not accept or request the 'friendship' of pupils (or ex-pupils). - I will not risk bringing the Trust/my Academy into disrepute by 'discussing any aspect of my work or by making any Trust/Academy related comments or references' online (or by any means to non-Academy personnel, to ensure others do not do the same) other than (as delegated) via official Trust/Academy web presence agreed protocols.

-I have read, understood and will follow the Trust's above.
-'Use of Digital Technologies Policy' and the rules specified I understand my responsibilities regarding safeguarding children when digital/online technologies are used.
-Signed: Date: Name (printed):
+I have read, understood and will follow the Trust's 'Use of Digital Technologies Policy' and the rules specified above.
+I understand my responsibilities regarding safeguarding children when digital/online technologies are used.

+Signed: Date:

+Name (printed):

-Appendix 3.
-Digital Technologies - Agreed Usage Rules for Staff Abridged - for short-term staff / volunteers / work experience students
+Appendix 2b.
+Digital Technologies - Agreed Usage Rules for Staff

+Abridged - for short-term staff / volunteers / work experience students

 To ensure that all adults within the Trust are aware of their responsibilities when using any digital/online technologies they are asked to sign their agreement to specific Agreed Usage Rules.
 This is both to protect the Trust and is a safeguard for individuals from any potential allegations or inadvertent misuse.